15th Anniversary Edition

-Will Jane get her magic back?
+Will Jane get her magic back—along with the man she loves?
 Or will she be finished as a witch forever?

 No need for burning at the stake or hanging.
 No need for crosses and prayers and good citizens of Salem condemning elderly because butter won’t set.
 Just give a witch a computer, and watch her magical abilities come to naught.

 I stared at the frozen screen on my library computer and swore softly under my breath.
 This could not be happening to me.
 Not now.
 Not when I’d spent the past six hours composing a brilliant—if I do say so myself—presentation about the James River plantations and their impact on the growth of colonial America.
 Without saving the file.
 Even once.

 After all, I’d been a reference librarian at the Peabridge Library for long enough to know my ancient computer couldn’t be trusted.
 In the past year, we’d only had the budget to upgrade three of our machines—the sleek new ones used by our patrons at the public access desk.

 Given the flimsiness of the system, I should have saved after every single word.
 Only a fool would go on for more than a page without protecting herself.
 But I’d gotten so wrapped up in my work—for the first time in weeks—that I’d forgotten.
 Now, the mouse was dead.
 The keyboard was dead.
 The entire computer was locked up.

 And the worst part was, I knew what I had to do.
 I had to press the power button.
 I had to turn off the damn machine and lose whatever brilliance lurked inside what passed for its silicon mind.
 I’d be lucky if it kept my title page: Jane Madison, Reference Librarian, Peabridge Library, Washington, DC.